DFE-Digital/login.dfe.infrastructure/README.md

 1. Azure Active Directory needs 3 App registrations created by the DevOps team.
 (This Prerequisite is already set.
 This may be needed when moving tenants )
    1. Service connections for the pipeline to be able to deploy in all environments.
 May need approval from the CIP team -> Name: `S141<Subscriptions enitial Letter>.bsvc.cip.azdo`
    2. Azure Active Directory Admin for the use of connection in the SQL server.
 May need approval from the CIP team -> Name: `s141-dfesignin-<Environment Name>-sql-admin`
-   3. Microsoft Azure App Service that will give access to the app services to access the key vaults.
-May need approval from the CIP team -> Name: `Microsoft Azure App Service`
 2. Azure Active Directory needs 2 App registrations created by the devops team.
 (This Prerequisite is already set.
 But for new environments they will be needed)
    1. The will be the authentication for the app services with the name `S141EnvId-app` how to create [here](https://github.com/DFE-Digital/login.dfe.devops/blob/main/Docs/AppRegistrations.md)
    2. The will be the authentication for the client services with the name `S141EnvId-client` how to created [here](https://github.com/DFE-Digital/login.dfe.devops/blob/main/Docs/AppRegistrations.md)